pbloem/peterbloem.nl/about/index.md

 * In my spare time, I occasionally try my hand at writing short stories.
 It's mostly high-concept science fiction and some flash fiction.
 You can find them at [profane-tmesis.info](http://profane-tmesis.info).
 * I also occasionally draw.
 You can find a selection of my drawings and illustrations at [unrefined.info](http://unrefined.info/).
 * I wrote some oblique strategy cards for academia once.
 You can find them [here](http://oblique.tips), or [on twitter](http://twitter.com/obliquademia).
-* I made the website [cleartxt.info](https://cleartxt.info/), where you can send people if a company emails you your password (they shouldn't).
+* I made the website [cleartxt.info](https://cleartxt.info/), where you can send people if a company emails you your password, and [dontmail.it](https://dontmail.it/) where you can send people if a company emails you a third-party payment link.

 <figure class="narrow centering">
 <img src="/images/pca-3/mirrors.png" class="half">